Skip to content

 "Women can lose up to 20% of their bone density in the 5-7 years after menopause.
 This is the time for aggressive intervention, not waiting."

-Bone health is one of the most critical—and most overlooked—aspects of women's longevity.
-A hip fracture after age 65 carries significant mortality risk.
+Women can protect their bone health through a combination of heavy resistance training, impact loading (10-20 jumps per day), adequate calcium and vitamin D intake, and baseline DEXA scanning starting in their 40s.
+Bone health is one of the most critical -- and most overlooked -- aspects of women's longevity, since a hip fracture after age 65 carries significant mortality risk.
 Prevention starts decades earlier.

 The Bone-Building Protocol